mattermost/mattermost-test-management/data/test-cases/self-hosted/in-product-purchase/test-3.md

 - The user should be able to see Failure screen in case payment fails
 - Navigate to Billing Screen,
-  - Verify billing details are displayed on the screen.
+  - Verify billing details are not displayed
-  - Total Price of purchase should be displayed
-  - Payment staus should be 'failed' when successful purchase is made
-  - Date of purchase should be displayed
-  - Downloadable PDF link should be present
+Note: Since this is the first purchase that admin makes, billing screen will not have any data in case purchase failure

 Email Veirfication